-What is the ACAM2000® monkeypox/smallpox vaccine?
+What is the ACAM2000® smallpox vaccine?

-The ACAM2000® vaccine helps protect against mpox, smallpox, and other diseases caused by orthopoxviruses.
-ACAM2000® does not contain live virus that could cause mpox or smallpox.
-It contains another live virus from the orthopoxvirus family called vaccinia virus.
-Getting ACAM2000® helps the body’s immune system learn how to protect itself (make antibodies) against orthorpoxviruses in general.
+The ACAM2000® vaccine helps protect against smallpox, mpox, and other diseases caused by orthopoxviruses.
+The vaccine helps the body’s immune system learn how to protect itself (make antibodies) against these viruses (orthopoxviruses) in general.

 ACAM2000® can be given before or after exposure to an orthopoxvirus to help prevent illness or reduce symptoms.
 It is given as a single dose with a special kind of needle that makes multiple skin pricks on a small area.
 The area forms a small wound or lesion that may take up to 6 weeks to fully heal.
-During that time, the lesion must stay clean and covered since vaccinia virus can spread from this area to other parts of the body or to other people before the lesion is fully healed.
+During that time, the lesion must stay covered since vaccinia virus can spread from this area to other parts of the body or to other people before the lesion is fully healed.

-Since ACAM2000® contains live vaccinia virus that can make copies of itself (replicate) in the body, there is a small chance that getting the vaccine could cause illness in certain people.
-CDC does not recommend ACAM2000® for most people who are pregnant or breastfeeding, have weakened immune systems or certain underlying health conditions, or for those who live with or have close contact with these groups of people.
-Another type of monkeypox/smallpox vaccine is available (see below).
+Since ACAM2000® contains live vaccinia virus, there is a small chance that getting the vaccine could cause illness in certain people.
+The Centers for Disease Control and Prevention (CDC) does not recommend ACAM2000® for most women who are pregnant or breastfeeding, have weakened immune systems or certain underlying health conditions, or for those who live with or have close contact with these groups of people.

-ACAM2000® is not recommended for most people who are pregnant because of the chance of a rare but serious infection in the developing baby called fetal vaccinia.
-ACAM2000® is also not recommended for those who live with or have close contact with people who are pregnant.
-Another type of monkeypox/smallpox vaccine is available that is not associated with fetal vaccinia (see above).
+ACAM2000® is also not recommended for those who live with or have close contact with women who are pregnant.
+Another type of mpox/smallpox vaccine, called JYNNEOS™, is available in the United States that is not associated with fetal vaccinia.
+You can read more about JYNNEOS™ on the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/mpox-smallpox-vaccine-jynneos/.
 Talk with your healthcare provider about what vaccine is right for you.

 Does getting the ACAM2000® vaccine make it harder to get pregnant?